 After the Parkland shooting, Florida, passed laws raising the legal age to purchase a gun from 18 to 21 and banned bump stocks, which are devices that allow semiautomatic rifles to mirror the rapid-fire discharge of a fully-automatic weapon.

 Florida was one of the eight states that participated in the “red flag” law.

 While Davis said distancing herself from the shooting helps her talk about the experience, she has not fully recovered or moved past the trauma.

-Survivors are not the only tragedy.
+Survivors are not the only ones affected by the tragedy.
 Families also feel the aftermath of traumatic events.

-Dr. Dirk David, associate vice president of academics for CBU’s Online and Professional Studies and Ellen Davis’ father, said his first reaction was disbelief, which eventually resolved into forgiveness and acceptance.
+Dr. Dirk Davis, associate vice president of academics for CBU’s Online and Professional Studies and Ellen Davis’ father, said his first reaction was disbelief, which eventually resolved into forgiveness and acceptance.

 “I had to get to a point where I could forgive and be OK with the outcome,” Dirk Davis said.
 “I have a haunting notion that love is the key, even with shooters, but I am a fallible human being so I haven’t worked that part out to perfection, but love is the answer to how we get there.”

 Chelsea Sanderson, senior business administration major, went to the festival with friends but left before the shooting.
 However, her friends stayed.

 Sanderson said not knowing how to help her friends move on afterward was the worst part.

 “I could not tell what they were thinking or feeling, and not being able to help carry their burdens left me feeling helpless,” Sanderson said.